Regional Administration North

 - County Caroni

-To provide decentralised services of core divisions of the ministry, to facilitate increased production, the adoption of improved technology and to encourage the involvement of youth, through the provision of extension and support services.
+To provide decentralized services of core divisions of the Ministry, to facilitate increased production, the adoption of improved technology and to encourage the involvement of youth, through the provision of extension and support services as outlined in the Vision 2030- National Development Strategy

 The Regional Administration facilitates the registration of farmers and the provision of farmers’ identification cards.
-All farmers must be registered with the Ministry in order to access the attractive incentive packages.
-The requirements to register as a farmer are as follows:
+All farmers must be registered with the Ministry in order to access the incentives and for flooding and natural disaster assistance.

 Registered farmers in search of advice can receive counsel from the Regional Administration County Offices including: